leonordaluma/leonordaluma/README.md

  - I read text messages but I will never reply and I usually never answer my phone

  ### 😄 I do my best work when...
- - I listen to music
+ - The working environment is quite.

 <!--